Beyond Disagreements: The Psychology of Conflict Resolution in Clinical Teams for Optimal Patient Care

 The Psychology of Self-Handicapping: Why Intelligent People Sometimes Sabotage Their Own Success

-Team IIBP Anveshan, Business Psychology, Corporate Social Responsibility, Issue 34, Organizational Culture, Social justice, Volume 4
+Team IIBP Anveshan, Business Psychology, Corporate Social Responsibility, Organizational Culture, Social justice, Volume 4

 The concept of Self Handicapping was introduced by Edward Jones and Steven Berglas in 1978 to answer the question of why people tend to sabotage success or outcomes they seem to value the most.
 It refers to putting a barrier to one’s own success where in an event of failure is attributed to a lack of ability being diminished because …